sbidy/privacyIDEA-ADFSProvider/README.md

 Test: https://fqdn.domain.com/adfs/ls/IdpInitiatedSignon.aspx (change the FQDN)

 Check the EventLog (Custom Views -> Server Roles -> Active Directory Federation Services) for errors!

+## EventLog (version 1.3.4)
+All errors or exceptions from the provider are logged to the Microsoft Windows internal EventLog.
+See in the Applications and Service Logs -> AD FS -> Admin.
+The source will be registered with the PowerShell installer (1.3.4).
+The EventID is 9901.

 ## Configuration changes
 If you change the configuration, you have to reinstall the authentication provider.